newfyu/Braindoor/doc/README_EN.md

 ### Create a new knowledge base

-- In  braindoor, A vectorstore  and its indexed folders are called a knowledge base
+- In  braindoor, a vectorstore and its indexed folders are called a knowledge base

-- In `Config \ Create a new knowledge base`, enter the base name and a local folder path, and the file type to create a knowledge base
+- When the contents of the index folder are changed, `Load` the knowledge base created in `Config/update knowledge base`.
+Click the `Update` button again to check and update

 - Only one index folder is allowed to be added during creation, but more folders can be added in update after creation is successful